santoshkatageri/instance-watcher/README.md

 ## Deployment

-Change emails settings in `Makefile`
+Change emails settings in `Makefile` or use command-line

 > Nb: Recipients are space-delimited